mrhaydendp/Fire-Tools/README.md

 Things you should know:
 - Set timezone settings before debloat! (re-enable `com.amazon.kindle.otter.oobe` to change date & time settings)
-- You are allowed to fork this script for your own use case but you have to link back to this project
+- You are allowed to fork this tool for your own use case but you have to link back to this project
 - Google Apps are downloaded from [ApkMirror](https://www.apkmirror.com/) and are included in releases for convienence.
 See [terms](https://github.com/mrhaydendp/Fire-Tools/blob/main/Fire-Tools/Gapps/README.md)
 - Debloat will disable all amazon apps except `Calculator`, `Camera`, `Clock`, `Files`, `Home`, and `Settings`
 - This should not void your warranty but, if unsure factory reset your device to erase all changes.
-- Although this is my tool, **I am not responsible for anything that may go wrong when using this script.**
+- Although this is my tool, **I am not responsible for anything that may go wrong when using this tool.**

 ## Credits
-Thank you to all these people's software included in this script!
+Thank you to all these people's software included in this tool!
 - [Google](https://www.android.com/) (Gapps)
 - [TeslaCoil Software](https://play.google.com/store/apps/developer?id=TeslaCoil%20Software&hl=en_US&gl=US) (Nova Launcher)
 - [Lawnchair](https://github.com/LawnchairLauncher/Lawnchair) (Lawnchair)